Joshua Williamson

 Joshua Williamson is an American comic book writer.
-He is known for his long run on The Flash, as well as DC Comics events, Dark Crisis on Infinite Earths and Knight Terrors.
+He is known for his long-lasting run on The Flash, as well as DC Comics events, Dark Crisis on Infinite Earths and Knight Terrors.
 Along with The Flash he has also worked on several other DC Comic characters, such as Robin and Green Arrow.
 Along with his prolific work in the DC Universe, he has also written several Image Comics titles such as Nailbiter, Birthright, Ghosted and Dark Ride.
-Williamson has also worked within the Energon Universe, alongside writer Robert Kirkman and writer/artist Daniel Warren Johnson, writing two five-issue mini-series, Duke and Cobra Commander.
+Williamson has also worked within the Energon Universe, alongside writer Robert Kirkman and writer/artist Daniel Warren Johnson, writing two five-issue mini-series, Duke and Cobra Commander, which serve as prologues to an ongoing G.I.
+Joe series he writes as well.

+As part of his DC work, he co-created the character Godspeed.

 Williamson is currently writing Superman and G.I.
 Joe.

 Career

 Beginning in 2016 as part of DC Comics' relaunch initiative DC Rebirth, Joshua Williamson was writing the title of The Flash.
 Before the ongoing series was released The Flash: Rebirth one-shot was published in June, with the series starting the same month.
 Williamson continued to write the title until September 2020, writing a total of 101 concurrent issues of The Flash with 3 annuals, ending his run on the legacy issue of #762.
 Williamson returned in 2023 to write a short story in the 800th issue of The Flash.

 During 2021, Williamson wrote the titular miniseries in the DC Infinite Frontier initiative.
 Following Infinite Frontier, Williamson wrote a sequel series, Justice League Incarnate, alongside Denis Culver.
 This 5 issue title followed the team Justice Incarnate, picking up from not only Infinite Frontier, but using plot-points and elements from Grant Morrison's Multiversity.

 As a part of Infinite Frontier, Williamson began a new volume of Robin following Damian Wayne along with Deathstroke Inc. Following James Tynion IV's departure from Batman, Williamson took over on #118 joined by artist Jorge Molina.
 His tenure on Batman was short lived but lead to the crossover event, between the three ongoing-series Williamson worked on at the time, titled Shadow War.